Not all programs have such an option in their settings that lets you enable or disable its automatic start when you turn on your PC.

 Thus, all you need to do is go to the program’s setting, enable the auto-start option and that’s all.
 No shortcuts needed:

 For programs that don’t have such parameter read the rest of the tutorial on how to find the startup folder and change startup programs in Windows 10.

 Note that in the latest versions of Windows 10 all programs that were running at the moment when you shut down or rebooted your computer, automatically start the next time you log in.

 This in any case doesn’t mean that those programs are added to Windows 10 startup folder, scheduler, or whatever.
 This is a standalone feature of Windows 10 which is enabled by default.

 Windows 10 Startup Folder Location

-If you want to add a program, URL or document to startup you should place its shortcut to user startup folder.
+If you want to add a program, app, URL or document to startup you should place its shortcut to user startup folder.
 By default it is located in:

 - Press Win+R

-- Paste the shortcut to startup folder:
+STEP 3.
+Paste the shortcut to startup folder:

-This is how it should be:
+This is how it should look like: